Throughout the year there are lots of different activities and events you can take part in!

 National Youth Forum

-This biennial one-day conference held in November allows youth members to discuss the issues they feel are most relevant to them as volunteers.
-They decide, through discussion, debate and open space technology, what issues they would like to learn more about or take action to address.
+This biennial one-day conference held in November which allows youth members to discuss the issues they feel are most relevant to them as volunteers.
+They decide, through discussion, debate and open space technology, what issues they would like to learn more about or take action to address them.

 Participation in PRIDE

 Since 2011, IRCY has participated in the Dublin PRIDE Parade in order to spread our humanitarian values and to convey the message of “PRIDE”: - Positivity, Respect, Inclusion, Diversity and Empowerment.
 Participation is open to all members aged 16 and over.

 The acceptance of all young people, regardless of race, religion, gender or sexual orientation, is in line with the fundamental principles and values of the Red Cross.
 As members of the International Federation of Red Cross and Red Crescent Societies’ Youth Movement we are strongly committed to promoting a global culture of respect for diversity, non-violence and social inclusion.

 IRCY Media Team

 At each national event we select a number of youth volunteers to take responsibility to provide photos, videos, interviews and reportage on the event.
 These volunteers are provided with cameras and other equipment and assist with documenting the day’s activities.
 They gain skills, learn how to promote events and gain confidence by mingling and interviewing attendees.